 - Provides Resident Assistants with daily supervision and personal growth opportunities

-- Is familiar with and abide by objectives, policies, and fiscal procedures of the residence halls and total Housing system
+- Is familiar with and abides by objectives, policies, and fiscal procedures of the residence halls and total Housing system

 - Reports all unusual hall incidents on proper forms as they occur including emergency notification of supervisors

 - Completes on-calls during the week and on weekends

 - Supports the community development of the hall through programming and student interactions